-For fiscal year 2021, the compensation committee of Arhaus, LLC adopted a cash-based incentive plan, the Arhaus Incentive Plan ("AIP"), in which certain team members, including our named executive officers, participated.
-Each participant had a target incentive amount based on a percentage of base salary for 2021 ("Target Incentive").
-In fiscal year 2021, the Target Incentives for our named executive officers were as follows:
+For fiscal year 2022, the Compensation Committee adopted a cash-based incentive plan, the Arhaus Incentive Plan ("AIP"), in which certain team members, including our named executive officers, participated.
+Each participant had a target incentive amount based on a percentage of base salary for 2022 ("Target Incentive").
+In fiscal year 2022, the Target Incentives for our named executive officers were as follows: